Drug Defense Attorney

 In Virginia and in federal court, that argument is not a good one.
 If a lab test is performed on the residue, and the residue is returned as a prohibited substance, then the charge would be proper.
 However, just because there is residue, does not mean the drug is present in a form in which you can receive a conviction.
 Virginia law makes illegal possession of specific drugs.
 Those drugs are defined by their chemical composition.
 This means that if the residue that remains in the paraphernalia or elsewhere does not match the required chemical composition, the prosecutor may not be able to prove possession from the residue seized from you.

-If you have been charged with marijuana possession or another drug charge, contact the attorneys at Leary Law PC today to understand what can be done to defend you.
+If you have been charged with marijuana possession or another drug charge, contact the Fairfax drug defense attorney at Leary Law PC today to understand what can be done to defend you.

 Federal Narcotics Charges